CFXJ-FM: Flow moves to 98.7; Today Radio (2022–2024)

-On February 13, CFXJ began stunting with a self-described "random selection" of pop songs, interspersed with promos redirecting "Flow" listeners to CKFG, and sweepers stating that "Today" was "arriving tomorrow".
+On February 13, CFXJ began stunting with a self-described "random selection" of pop songs, interspersed with promos for the new Flow on 93.5, and sweepers stating that "Today" was "arriving tomorrow".
 The following day at midnight, CFXJ relaunched as 93.5 Today Radio, an adult hits format with a focus on topical discussions and interactions with listeners.
 The brand and format were licensed from a Vancouver-based marketing company.
-The format is also aired on Pattison Media's CKCE-FM in Calgary, with similarities to the Now! hot adult contemporary format used by its sister stations CKNO-FM Edmonton and CHNW-FM Winnipeg.
+The format is also aired on Pattison Media's CKCE-FM in Calgary, with similarities to the Now! hot adult contemporary format used by its sister station CKNO-FM Edmonton.

 On September 20, 2022, the CRTC published applications by Stingray to add boosters for CFXJ on the 93.5 frequency in Mississauga and in the North York district of Toronto, which Stingray said would be the first single-frequency network implementation of its kind in Canada.
 (Note: A few other Canadian stations already operate synchronous repeaters; for example, CJKX-FM (95.9 MHz), licensed to Ajax in the eastern part of the Greater Toronto Area, has a repeater at 95.9 in Toronto.
 Stingray stated that its implementation would have used a new implementation branded as "MaxxCasting".)
 The applications, which were opposed by a subsidiary of Evanov Communications, were denied in September 2023, on the grounds that they would have constituted a "service expansion" beyond the station's current licensed area.